-With my Ex-expats group, we took an historic tour let by Kevin Draper one of the owners of the New York Historical Tours company.
-I gained a new respect for Alexandar Hamilton.
-During the 2-hour tour, Kevin also told us about the Fraunces Tavern that’s celebrating its 300th birthday this year.
-I vowed to gather some friends to go to the museum and restaurant sometime this summer.
+With my Ex-expats group, we took a historic tour let by Kevin Draper, one of the owners of the New York Historical Tours company.
+During the 2-hour tour, I gained a new respect for Alexandar Hamilton and learned about the Fraunces Tavern that’s celebrating its 300th birthday this year.
+I vowed to gather some friends to visit the museum and restaurant sometime this summer.
 (That’s the tavern behind Kevin in the photo.)

 After the trek around lower Manhattan, we headed to Beaubourg in Le District, a place I had been a couple of years ago when it opened at Brookfield Place.
-Sadly this time, I had to engulf and run; literally, gulp down my lunch as I had tickets to a Broadway matinee.
+Sadly this time, I had to engulf and run.
+Literally, I gulped down my lunch as I had tickets to a Broadway matinee.
 I had ordered their Caesar salad with chicken ($20).

-When the weather is good, I recommend dining outside by the water at Beaubourg.
+When the weather is good and you are downtown, I recommend dining at Beaubourg outside by the water.